It’s been fun Google, but it’s time to say goodbye.

 Google search alternatives

 - Searx – A very privacy-friendly and versatile metasearch engine.

-- DuckDuckGo – This is a great privacy-friendly Google alternative that doesn’t utilize tracking or targeted ads.
-They also have a zero-sharing policy with other features, but they do record search terms.
+- DuckDuckGo – This is a great privacy-friendly Google alternative that doesn’t utilize tracking or targeted ads, but they do record search terms.

 - StartPage – StartPage gives you Google search results, but without the tracking.